Chakma script: Letter names and punctuation

 Chakma letters have a descriptive name followed by a traditional Brahmic consonant.
 These are given in annotations to the character names.
 Alongside a single (𑅁) and double (𑅂) danda punctuation, Chakma has a unique question mark (𑅃), and a section sign, Phulacihna.
 There is some variation in the glyphs for the Phulacihna (𑅀), some looking like flowers or leaves.

 Numerals

-The Chakma script contains its own set of numerals, although Bengali numerals are also used.
+The Chakma script contains its own set of numerals.